inspectIT/inspectit-ocelot-configurations/applications/README.md

 ## applications
-This directory contains configurations, which are used for application monitoring.
+This directory contains bundles with configurations for specific applications